 - Aliens Speaking English: Subverted by Skuttlebutt's translation program, which allows Bill to learn both English and the Asgardian language in seconds.

-- Anti-Hero Substitute: He was Thor's replacement for one arc, as decreed by Odin.
-Compared to Thunderstrike, he is the most brutal Thor replacement.
+- Anti-Hero Substitute: Downplayed.
+He was Thor's replacement for one arc, as decreed by Odin.
+Compared to Thunderstrike, he may be the more brutal Thor replacement, buth this doesn't change the fact that Bill was a fundamentally kind and good-natured soul.

 - Arch-Enemy: At first it was Surtur, but in later comics it's Galactus.
 And unlike the other countless billions that have sworn to destroy the Devourer of Worlds, Bill is a genuine threat to him.